 Milan is often renowned for its reputation in fashion.
 And, flooded with talented designers, fashion shows, exclusive parties and events, and more, it is easy to see why.
 However, it is important to note that, when visiting this iconic city, it has far more to offer than simply a booming fashion scene.
 The theme of design can be found throughout the city’s architecture, canals, and incredibly unique neighbourhoods.
 So, without further ado, let’s jump into where you can witness it for yourself and capture the most beautiful Instagram shots to share with your loved ones!

 Okay, let’s be real, we obviously had to start here.
 Taking nearly 6 centuries to complete its construction, it has to be the most notable and recognizable spot in the city.
-It is the largest church in Italy, third largest in Europe, and fourth largest in the world, and can be enjoyed from many different perspectives around the Duomo Square.
+It is the largest church in Italy, third-largest in Europe, and fourth-largest in the world, and can be enjoyed from many different perspectives around Duomo Square.
 Enjoy beautiful rooftops views from the Duomo itself, or a view of the intricately designed architecture from a local bar or cafe.
 My favourite views had to be from the Terrazza Aperol and the roof of the Duomo itself (both shown here below).

 2. Galleria Vittorio Emanuele II